varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 If you are the only person involved in running Varnish, or if all the people involved are trusted to the same degree, you can skip this chapter.
-We have protected Varnish as well as we can from anything which can come in through a HTTP socket.
+We have protected Varnish as well as we can from anything which can come in through an HTTP socket.

 If parts of your web infrastructure are outsourced or otherwise partitioned along administrative lines, you need to think about